Island Peak Nepal: Reach 6000m In The Shadow of Everest

 Ready to tackle your first 6000-er?
 If the answer is yes, Island Peak should be on the top of your list.
 At 6189m, it is the perfect climbing objective for trekkers with high altitude ambitions.
 Not only is the mountain relatively straightforward, it is also located in one of the most stunning mountain sceneries on the planet.

-I’m Jan and at Bookatrekking.com I help people planning their high altitude adventures in Nepal.
-I have had the privilege to climb a number of high mountains myself, such as Stok Kangri (6150m) in the Indian Himalayas and Pik Korzhenevskaya (7105m) in Pamir Mountains.
+At Bookatrekking.com we help people planning their high altitude adventures in Nepal.
+Some of our team members have had the privilege to climb a number of high mountains and can give you advise on how to climb a 6000 meter peak while minimizing the chance of getting altitude sickness.
 Curious what the views from the summit are like?
 Come join us on the Everest Base Camp and Island Peak trek!

 Island Peak: How to Scale Your First High-Altitude Mountain